cyishere/amazona/README.md

 }
 ```

-And add this script to `package.json` file, make sure "`nodemon` only watch the `/backend` directory and `execute` the following command.
+And add this script to `package.json` file, make sure "`nodemon` only watch the `/backend` directory and `execute` the following command."

 ```json
 {